 Strategic Plan for Blood Safety

-Under the NACO's Programme of strengthening the existing blood transfusion services NACO supported Blood Banks in the Government / GOI/ IRCS Sectors are strengthened in the terms of providing budget for procurement of consumables / salary of Lab Technicians/ Testing Kits/ Voluntary Blood Donation Drive/ Training (Capacity Building) of the Blood Bank Personals etc.
+Under the NACO's Programme of strengthening the existing blood transfusion services NACO supported Blood Banks in the Government / GOI/ IRCS Sectors are strengthened in the terms of providing budget for the salary of few Blood Bank Staff & some Testing Kits/Blood Bags.

-In the year 2012, approximately 2,28,000 units of Blood were collected in NACO supported Blood Banks of Madhya Pradesh, out of which 2,15,000 units (94%) were collected through Voluntary Blood Donation.
+In the FY 2016-17, approximately 3,15,666 units of Blood were collected in NACO supported Blood Banks of Madhya Pradesh, out of which 96,834 units were collected through Voluntary Blood Donation Camps.

 Policy of Madhya Pradesh

 Blood transfusion services are integral part of Health care System.